saboye/saboye/README.md

 ____________________________________________________________________________________________________________________________________________________________

 <p align="justify">
-I am a highly skilled software QA engineer with over five years of experience in the software industry.
+I am a highly skilled software QA engineer with over four years of experience in the software industry.
 With a Master's degree in Computer Science from the University of Iowa, I have developed a range of specialized skills, including data extraction, web scraping, data wrangling, and data acquisition, collecting, transforming, and publishing.<p>

 <p align="justify">
 In my current role as a software QA engineer, I am responsible for ensuring the quality and reliability of our products through thorough testing and analysis.
 I have a strong background in software development methodology and project management, and I am skilled in quickly learning new programming languages and tools.
 I also have a solid understanding of database development and data analysis.<p>